Bruce Fessier: Career

 He was roasted by a panel including Bono and jazz artist Georgie Auld in 1987 to raise funds for the Desert Theatre League, which he co-founded with actor Steve Meek.
 He served on Bono’s founding Palm Springs International Film Festival committee in 1987 and co-founded the Jazz Celebrity Golf & JAMS Session in 1997 with his wife Jane Fessier and singer Frankie Randall.
 He researched the 2006 touring Global Inheritance exhibition, “Portal Potties,” debuting at the 2006 Coachella, to showcase the pop culture of each decade of the 20th century.
 He co-wrote the title track to Pat Rizzo's 2011 LP, It’s Not You, It’s We.

 Fessier covered Frank Sinatra's home life and the Coachella Valley underground music scene from which Queens of the Stone Age emerged.
 He appears in Leo Zahn’s 2018 documentary, Sinatra in Palm Springs and Joerg Steineck’s 2015 documentary, Lo Desert Sound.
 He co-founded a Desert Rock at the IPAC series with Mario Lalli that evolved into Tachevah: A Palm Springs Block Party, produced by The Desert Sun, Goldenvoice, the Agua Caliente Band of Cahuilla Indians, P.S.
 Resorts and Harold Matzner in 2015.

 He taught classes on “Elvis Presley in Palm Springs” for UC Riverside Palm Desert in 2007 and “The History & Legends of the Joshua Tree Music Scene” for Desert Institute at Joshua Tree National Park in 2019.
 He lectured on "Palm Springs: From the Rat Pack to Coachella" for the Palm Springs Historical Society in 2019 and chronicled a longer history of the Palm Springs music scene in a 2022 program for the Oasis Music Festival, published by Palm Springs Life.
 He reported the 20-year history of Coachella for The Desert Sun and Empire Polo Club magazine.

 Fessier hosted and produced the last tribute to Merv Griffin in 2007 to benefit the La Quinta Arts Foundation.
 In 2022, Fessier produced the benefit “Pet Love and Rock & Roll” September 17 in the Palm Springs Art Museum featuring a concert by former Kyuss lead singer John Garcia and Songwriters Hall of Famer Billy Steinberg to help Amy’s Purpose’s put more veterinary workers in the field in the Coachella Valley.
 He was honored as an Amy’s Purpose “champion” at a mixer to raise funds for Amy’s Purpose March 1, 2023 at Willie’s Modern Faire Restaurant & Lounge in Rancho Mirage.

-He is now working on an immersive VR project incorporating his many anecdotes about Rancho Mirage-based celebrities, titled Rancho Reality, and he’s researching a screenplay on the late NAACP leader Willis Edwards for Pearl Devers, Edwards’ co-producer of the 2002 TV film The Rosa Parks Story.
+He was inducted into the inaugural class of the Coachella Valley Media Hall of Fame by the Coachella Valley Journalism Foundation on Feb.
+28, 2024 at a luncheon at Thunderbird Country Club in Rancho Mirage.